 The three business units (Belgium, Czech Republic and International Markets) are supplemented by the group centre.
 The group centre includes, among other things, costs related to the holding of participations and the results of the remaining companies or activities earmarked for divestment or in run-down.
-As of 2022, KBC Bank Ireland will also be included in the Group Centre.
+As of 2022, KBC Bank Ireland was included in the Group Centre.